A Worker May Be Sick or Exposed to COVID-19 What are COVID-19 symptoms and what do I need to do if an employee is sick or exposed?

 - Testing must also be provided for employees in an exposed group:

-- All employees present during the 14-day period in an outbreak, except returned cases who did not develop symptoms after returning to work.
+- All employees present during an outbreak as defined by CDPH, except returned cases who did not develop symptoms after returning to work.

 - All employees in a major outbreak.